1 John 2:1

 Who abides in Jesus?
 Everyone who confesses Jesus as the Son of God abides in him (1 John 4:15).
 Every believer is in union with Christ and nothing can change that.
 But if you are unsure of your position in Christ, you will be anxious and unsettled.
 You’ll be tempted to pursue dead works in a futile attempt to improve your situation.
-But when you know that Jesus holds you securely in his hand (John 10:28), you’ll be able to relax and “live deeply in Christ,” to quote the Message Bible.
+But when you know that Jesus holds you securely in his hand (John 10:28), you’ll be able to relax and “live deeply in Christ” (1 John 2:24, Message Bible).
 See also John 15:4.

 (b) Ought to walk in the same manner.
 The secret to authentic life is allowing Jesus to express his life in you and through you.

 A mind not established in grace interprets these words as a threat: “I better do everything Jesus did, otherwise I’m a phony.”
 But the Christian life is not about pretending to be Jesus; it’s resting in him and allowing him to live his supernatural life through us.

 Beloved, I am not writing a new commandment to you, but an old commandment which you have had from the beginning; the old commandment is the word which you have heard.
 On the other hand, I am writing a new commandment to you, which is true in Him and in you, because the darkness is passing away and the true Light is already shining.